HOME THE BAPTIST CHURCH THE CHURCH OF SCOTLAND HISTORY & RESOURCES

 The Parish Church is always available for meetings and other community activities.

 The Baptist Church now hosts Colonsay & Oransay Heritage Trust exhibits and is a venue for related activities.

-The weekly "offering" is not connected to our Fabric Fund, but supports the work of the Church of Scotland in "Ministries and Mission", Our parish contribution in 2017 is set at £5,552 which amounts to £132.00 per service (ca. 42 services p.a.).
+The weekly "offering" is not connected to our Fabric Fund, but supports the work of the Church of Scotland in "Ministries and Mission", Our parish contribution amounts to about £130.00 per service (ca. 42 services p.a.).
 Of this contribution, 84% goes towards Ministries, and 16% towards Missionary work, at home and abroad.
 We have not raised the Offering at any service since March 2020, and therefore we welcome occasional contributions by BACS; please contact firstname.lastname@example.org for account details..

 The Fabric Fund is devoted to the care and maintenance of our own parish Church, together with any improvements.
 Collection boxes for the Fabric Fund are in the church, also Gift Aid forms - by completing a Gift Aid form your contribution is increased by 25%.

 Our church was built in 1879 at a cost of over £300, to accommodate up to 100 worshippers, and it has served us faithfully.
 Although it remains in use for occasional services and is available for weddings and funerals, in the autumn of 2016 we decided to combine with the Church of Scotland congregation in the use of just one building for regular worship.
 Please join us on Sundays in the parish church at Scalasaig.

 Our manse was built in the 1930s by an outstanding architect, Balfour Paul, with a penchant for unusual roof designs.
 Over the years the building has been well-maintained, was equipped with both mains electricity and mains water as they became available and benefitted from many improvements, including new windows throughout.
 Eventually, however, the slates became nail-sick and the roof developed serious problems so that the slates were replaced by a modern material.
 The curious roof design became rather more conventional, but the appearance was maintained by a form of trompe l'oeil - the contractors hung slates vertically to replicate the original shadow effect.